Editorial Standards

 - Foreign branch category income captures business profits attributable to qualified business units in foreign countries.

-- Section 901(j) income and treaty‑resourced income are handled in their own categories, often with additional disclosures.
+- Section 901(j) income and treaty‑resourced income are handled in their own categories, often with additional disclosures (do not pool sanctioned-country taxes with the other category lines on Schedule B Part III; they belong on their own line 5).

 A note on section 951A category income